 - Prepare the salmon by cutting the fillet into bite sized pieces.

-- Once the sauce has cooled, add cooled mixture and fish in a bowl.
-Slice the peppers and add into the bowl.
+- Once the sauce has cooled, add the cooled mixture and fish in a bowl.
+Slice the peppers and lemons and add to the bowl.
+Marinate for at least 4 hours or overnight in the fridge.

 Lisa